Jupiter: Cancelled missions and future plans

-There is great interest in missions to study Jupiter's larger icy moons, which may have subsurface liquid oceans.
+There is an interest in missions to study Jupiter's larger icy moons, which may have subsurface liquid oceans.
 Funding difficulties have delayed progress, causing NASA's JIMO (Jupiter Icy Moons Orbiter) to be cancelled in 2005.
 A subsequent proposal was developed for a joint NASA/ESA mission called EJSM/Laplace, with a provisional launch date around 2020.
 EJSM/Laplace would have consisted of the NASA-led Jupiter Europa Orbiter and the ESA-led Jupiter Ganymede Orbiter.
 However, the ESA formally ended the partnership in April 2011, citing budget issues at NASA and the consequences on the mission timetable.
 Instead, ESA planned to go ahead with a European-only mission to compete in its L1 Cosmic Vision selection.
-These plans have been realized as the European Space Agency's Jupiter Icy Moon Explorer (JUICE), due to launch in 2023, followed by NASA's Europa Clipper mission, scheduled for launch in 2024.
+These plans have been realized as the European Space Agency's Jupiter Icy Moon Explorer (JUICE), launched on April 14, 2023, followed by NASA's Europa Clipper mission, launched on October 14, 2024.

 Other proposed missions include the Chinese National Space Administration's Tianwen-4 mission which aims to launch an orbiter to the Jovian system and possibly Callisto around 2035, and CNSA's Interstellar Express and NASA's Interstellar Probe, which would both use Jupiter's gravity to help them reach the edges of the heliosphere.